douglaslloyd/integration-platform-docs/docs/integration-manager/advanced-topics/dataflow-usage.md

 ## Prerequisites

-DataCloud subscribers have access to DataFlow out-of-box without additional configuration.
+* DataCloud subscribers have access to DataFlow out-of-box without additional configuration.

-On-premise and VPC deployments of Integration Manager may require additional setup, see Server Admin > Dataflow Properties.
+* On-premise and VPC deployments of Integration Manager may require additional setup.
+See **Server Admin** > **Dataflow Properties**.